22 Jun The ‘Troll House’ in the Woods

 “The house is built for four families, really,” says Lexie.
 “The plan of the bedrooms and the bathrooms really function quite well for all the people who need to get ready for skiing at the same time and getting the kids to bed.
 The plan was very thoughtful.”

-The great room on the third floor is clean and bright, with an open-plan configuration and two vaulted ceilings with skylights to increase light
+The great room is clean and bright, with an open-plan configuration and two vaulted ceilings with skylights to increase light, photo by Bruce Damonte

 Upon reaching the top of the stairs, the upper floor opens to an expansive great room that includes the living, dining and kitchen areas.
 A small media room and the master bedroom are also located on this floor.
 The lye-treated Douglas fir used for the flooring and cabinets adds to the clean and bright aesthetic, and two vaulted ceilings capped with skylights provide additional light.